emblazonjava/tic-tac-toe/README.md

 It is a sample app for the RetroBrowser framework.

-#Installation

-This package can be distributed with distutils

-`python3 setup.py sdist`

-Unzip the resultant file (found in the newly created dist folder) and, from within, execute:
+# Installation

+This is a Python 3 application and requires version 3.2 or greater.

+This package can be installed with pip, which comes along with Python 3.4 and above.
+If downloading from this repository, you will need to build the distribution and then install it locally:

-`python3 setup.py install`
+`python3 setup.py sdist --formats=zip`

+This will create a `dist` folder in the base directory and in it you will find a file called `TicTacToe-1.0.zip`.

+Copy `TicTacToe-1.0.zip` to a temporary location where you can unzip it.
+The unzipped folder still needs to be installed.
+To install, make sure you are in the directory containing `TicTacToe-1.0.zip` and execute:

+`pip3 install -e TicTacToe-1.0`

-#Game Play
+# Game Play

 * Start the framework, passing the application package name in as the first argument: